 1. North Dakota

-A lot of states broke all-time-low records this past year.
-But not North Dakota.
+A lot of states have broken all-time-low records recently.
+Not North Dakota.
 No, North Dakota is just always that cold.
 In fact, it ranks as the coldest state in the lower 48.
 July and August are the only months when it hasn’t snowed here.
-Every year sees temperatures in the -20s (and a few days in the -30s!).
-Once in the 1930s, it even dipped down to -60 degrees.
+Every year sees temperatures in the minus 20s (and a few days in the minus 30s!).
+Once in the 1930s, it even dipped down to minus 60 degrees.
 This is just normal here.

-But it isn’t just the freezing temps and soul-piercing winds that put the home of Fargo at the top of our list: In neighboring polar-vortex-stricken Midwestern states, you can at least cozy up in a lakeside cabin and sip a beer while looking out at gorgeous wintry forests, lakes, and shorelines.
-In North Dakota, all you’ll get is prairies, grasslands, and wetlands—all buried in endless snow to the horizon—and nowhere to hide.
+But it isn’t just the freezing temps and soul-piercing winds that make this an awful place in the winter: In neighboring polar vortex-stricken Midwestern states, you can at least cozy up in a lakeside cabin and sip a beer while looking out at gorgeous wintry forests, lakes, and shorelines.
+In North Dakota, pretty much all you’ll get is prairies, grasslands, and wetlands—all buried in endless snow to the horizon—and nowhere to hide.